weijian2/YourAround/README.md

 * To store unstructured data (user posted images).
 BigTable, BigQuery, ElasticSearch are all for structured data.
 GCS is well-known for its durability, scalability and availability.

 **6. Why use BigTable?**<br>
+* BigTable is a sparse, distributed, persistent multidimensional sorted map.
+We want to do offline data analysis on it using BigQuery.
+ES is search engine with complicated query support and better read performance but may lose data, so I store posts data on ES and Bigtable both.
+* Save post data to ES is for geo-index based range search.
+Save post data to BigTable is for offline data analysis using BigQuery.

 **7. Why use BigQuery?**<br>